B2B LA/Trades/Machine Shops

 Search visibility for engineering buyers.

 Industrial purchasing has changed.
 A sourcing engineer at an aerospace prime needing a five-axis machine shop with AS9100 in the LA area is not pulling out a directory.
 They are searching Google, asking ChatGPT, scrolling supplier directories.
 Most LA machine shops are invisible on those searches.
 We rebuild the website with capability pages structured around the actual searches buyers run, schema markup that helps Google and AI engines understand the shop, real photography of finished parts and shop floor, and case studies of past work for buyers in similar categories.
+That search layer connects back to AI SEO for Los Angeles B2B companies so industrial buyers can verify the shop after a referral, RFQ, or sourcing search.

 Certifications and the credibility moment.